Countdown (Star Trek: Enterprise): Reception

 "Countdown" was first aired in the United States on UPN on May 19, 2004.
 According to Nielsen Media Research, it received a 2.3/4 percent share among adults.
 This means that it was seen by 2.3 percent of all households, and 4 percent of all of those watching television at the time of the broadcast.
 The episode was watched by 3.5 million viewers.
 The following episode, "Zero Hour", received a 2.7/4 percent rating with the viewer number increased by 400,000.

 Michelle Erica Green, in her review for TrekNation, said that she saw the Hayes/Reed arc come full circle with the death of Hayes and the return of Reed to the position he had previously held prior to the MACO's arrival.
-She felt that otherwise, the episode consisted of action to the exclusion of character development but Green criticised the ease at which some of the Xindi side with Archer.
+She felt that otherwise, the episode consisted of action to the exclusion of character development but Green criticized the ease at which some of the Xindi side with Archer.
 She called it a "strong arc episode" and set-up the finale, but was concerned that the strong build-up could lead to it being an anticlimax.
 Jamahl Epsicokhan, on his website Jammer's Reviews, gave the episode a rating of three out of four.
 He felt that the structure of the plot was the same as the previous episode, but that it had no story and was "simply plot and action skillfully assembled — a series of events framed as goal-oriented nonstop momentum."
 He was pleased to see an improvement in the writing of the Reed/Hayes relationship and the MACOs, although he felt the collaborative working between the two parties should have occurred earlier in the season.

-In 2016, Digital Trends highlighted the best episodes from each Star Trek series, and picked "Countdown" and "Zero Hour" as the winners for Star Trek: Enterprise.

-In 2021, The Digital Fix said that this episode, and the following episode "Zero Hour", were "an exciting end to an ambitious season."
+Digital Trends highlighted the best episodes from each Star Trek series, and picked "Countdown" and "Zero Hour" as the winners for Star Trek: Enterprise.
+The Digital Fix said that this episode, and the following episode "Zero Hour", were "an exciting end to an ambitious season."